Thank You, Thank You, Thank You

 IMG_4125

-I actually came home the other night and started furiously typing away my work drama.
-Two hours later, I wrote nine pages.
-The plan was to post them and get fired from my job in spectacular fashion (not really, but it’s fun to fantasize).
-I didn’t.
+I came home the other night and started furiously typing away my work drama.
+Two hours later, I wrote a nine-page manifesto.
+The plan was to post it to my LinkedIn and get fired in spectacular fashion.